cNoNi/cNoNi/README.md

 Hello,
-This is my profile, I'm learning js and python.
+This is my profile
+I can js :)